Grupp-4-Bokningar/Bookings/README.md

 # Service-oriented system with REST.
 C#
-Project for a service oriented system.
-We developed 2 service;
+Project for a service-oriented system.
+We developed 2 service and a adminpage;

 # Content in main